Clear skies forecasted in Portland for Leonid meteor shower

 Alright, who made the wish upon a shooting star for a cloudless night in November?
 Because it really worked.

 And it couldn’t have come at a more fortuitous time.
-Thanks to strong easterly winds, meteorologists are predicting favorable viewing conditions for the peak of the Leonid meteor shower, which happens tonight (Thursday, Nov.
-17).
+With just a few passing puffs in the sky, meteorologists are predicting favorable viewing conditions for at least half the peak of the Leonid meteor shower, which starts Friday, Nov.
+17.

-Experts recommend catching the show in the late evening hours, away from light pollution and before the waning moon rises.
-There’s also a chance that in the early hours of Saturday, Nov.
-19, the Earth could cross paths with the parent comet’s dust trail, which caused the meteor storm of 1833 when approx. 50,000 to 150,000 meteors fell each hour.
+Experts recommend catching the show in the late evening, away from light pollution and after the waxing crescent moon sets.
+Fun fact: During the meteor storm of 1833, the Earth crossed paths with the parent comet’s dust trail causing approx. 50,000 to 150,000 meteors to fall each hour.

 More from PDXtoday